AzureAD/microsoft-authentication-library-for-objc/README.md

 end
 ```

-**For native-authentication using MSAL iOS**
+**For native-authentication:**

-To use the native authentication capabilities provided by MSAL in your iOS application, you need to specify the `MSAL/native-auth` dependency as follows:
+To use the native authentication capabilities provided by MSAL in your iOS application, you need to specify `native-auth` as subspec for the `MSAL` dependency as follows:

 ```
 use_frameworks!